Glossary

 Incremental reach refers to the unique and distinct reach that is achieved by one element in the overall screen mix, which then adds to the remainder of the mix.
 For example, BVOD delivers extra reach to people who were not reached via linear TV broadcaster viewing (in other words, among those people who only watched […]

-Broadcaster video on demand (BVOD) watched as a live linear stream on any inter-connected device.
-The content may be a simulcast of the corresponding linear TV channel or exclusively streamed live via the broadcaster’s BVOD (online-only) service.
+Broadcaster video on demand (BVOD) watched as a live linear stream on any connected device.
+The content may be a simulcast of the corresponding broadcast TV channel or exclusively streamed live via the broadcaster’s BVOD (online-only) service.

-Broadcaster video on demand (BVOD) watched as a live linear stream on any inter-connected device.
-The content may be a simulcast of the corresponding linear TV channel or exclusively streamed live via the broadcaster’s BVOD (online-only) service.
+Broadcaster video on demand (BVOD) watched as a live linear stream on any connected device.
+The content may be a simulcast of the corresponding broadcast TV channel or exclusively streamed live via the broadcaster’s BVOD (online-only) service.

-Linear TV Only, broadcast video on demand (BVOD) Only, and BOTH (Linear TV & BVOD) are mutually exclusive with viewing defined as at least 60 consecutive seconds of the content within a research day for linear TV and 15 consecutive seconds for BVOD:
+Broadcast TV Only, broadcast video on demand (BVOD) Only, and BOTH (broadcast TV & BVOD) are mutually exclusive with viewing defined as at least 60 consecutive seconds of the content within a research day for broadcast TV and 15 consecutive seconds for BVOD:

-- BOTH represents content viewed on both linear TV and BVOD
+• BOTH includes people viewing content via both broadcast TV and BVOD

-Linear TV Only, broadcast video on demand (BVOD) Only, and BOTH (Linear TV & BVOD) are mutually exclusive with viewing defined as at least 60 consecutive seconds of the content within a research day for linear TV and 15 consecutive seconds for BVOD: Linear TV Only represents content viewed exclusively on linear TV BVOD Only […]
+Broadcast TV Only, broadcast video on demand (BVOD) Only, and BOTH (broadcast TV & BVOD) are mutually exclusive with viewing defined as at least 60 consecutive seconds of the content within a research day for broadcast TV and 15 consecutive seconds for BVOD:

 A metering solution used within TAM panel households to measure the streaming activity to television broadcaster content within the home network via connected devices (e.g., connected TV, computer, tablet or smartphone).